edanalytics/earthmover/docs/configuration.md

 <details><summary>union</summary>

-Concatenates or "stacks" the transformation source with one or more sources sources of the same shape.
+Concatenates or "stacks" the transformation source with one or more sources of the same shape.

 ```yaml
     - operation: union